drod-96/efficient_clustering/README.md

-# efficient_clustering
-Efficient clustering methodology to identify optimal heat consumers with DHNs
+# Efficient clustering of DHNs heat consumers

+This repository contains the DHNs with their graph views, python codes and results post-processing used for our article about "efficient clustering of DHNs heat consumers with the objectives to be replaced by surrogate models".

+## Training DHNs